 4. Get Financing

 But you’ll need to seek out different financing if you’re doing a fix-and-flip—basically, when you buy a run-down house for cheap and fix it up.
-Fixing and flipping is mostly for investment properties, and you’ll need to seek out hard money loans if that’s your strategy.
+Fixing and flipping is mostly for investment properties, particularly for SoCal home buyers, and you’ll need to seek out hard money loans if that’s your strategy.

 5. Consider the Additional Costs